Dominican art

 The painting movement in Dominican society is young, considering it begins to sow its first fruits during the Independence of 1844.
-Since then, it has manifested in diverse forms and styles produced by the blend of Taino, European, and West African elements found in the culture.
+Since then, it has manifested in diverse forms and styles produced by the blend of Indigenous, European, and West African elements found in the culture.
 The most prominent styles throughout the country's history have been Romanticism, Costumbrismo, Impressionism, Neoclassicism, Naturalism, Expressionism, Surrealism, and Abstract art.
 Some the most well known Dominican artists are Jaime Colson, Yoryi Morel, Dario Suro, Celeste Woss y Gil, and Guillo Perez.